 Your absolute classic hotdogs but meatfree, topped with your choice of condiments and pickles.

 Legumes and vegetables are healthy, delicious and easy on the wallet!
 They make brilliant meat substitutes, especially in things like meatballs and curries!

 Made with meaty Portabello mushrooms, this dish is the perfect one pot family meal with rich gravy, yummy vegetables and delicious flavours.

 One of our best recipes.
-These kofkas are made with two types of lentils (there are a range to buy online), buckwheat flour and other yummy spices.
+These kofkas are made with two types of lentils (there are a range to buy online) (affiliate link), buckwheat flour and other yummy spices.
 They taste so meaty and hold together amazingly.